Topl/brambl-cli/README.md

 This will export the base verification key for the party `$PARTY_NAME` and contract `$CONTRACT_NAME` to the file `$OUTPUT_FILE`.
 The keyfile `$KEYFILE` is used to derive the exported key.

+This command is also used to export a final verification key.
+To do this, use the `--state` option to specify the state from which to export the key.

 ### Import a base verification key

 To import one or many base verification keys run the following command: